 As a pet parent, you're concerned about your pet's health in the winter months, and you want to learn how you can care for them.
 It's best to look into arthritis and discover why your pet has it in the first place.

 Arthritis is joint inflammation, and it's a rheumatic condition.
 This means that your dog or cat is experiencing joint pain, swelling, stiffness, or aches around one or more of their joints.
 They can come on gradually—old age is a cause —or suddenly appear out of nowhere.
 Cancer, an infection, an injury, or an immune disease can cause it as well.

-You'll know your dog or cat has arthritis if they are hesitant to walk, are lagging behind when you go outside with them, are licking their joints, are yelping when you touch them, they have trouble getting onto chairs and pet furniture, and they are limping.
-Arthritis, unfortunately, cannot be cured, but it can be managed, even in the winter months.
+Both arthritis and osteoarthritis cause joint pain.
+The difference is that osteoarthritis is caused by the gradual wear and tear of cartilage in the joints, usually due to aging.
+Arthritis, on the other hand, is an inflammation.
+An arthritic dog or cat is hesitant to walk, lags behind when you go outside with them, lick their joints, or yelp when you touch them.
+They have trouble getting onto chairs and pet furniture, and they are limping.
+Arthritis pain, unfortunately, cannot be cured, but it can be managed, even in the winter months.

 Arthritis and cold weather

-Your pet may have a flare-up of arthritis in cold weather because of a drop in barometric pressure (a measure of the weight of the air).
+Your pet may have a flare-up of arthritis in cold temperature because of a drop in barometric pressure (a measure of the weight of the air).
 If there is a cold front or warm front coming out, the joints may react and cause your pet to feel more achy than usual.
-However, once the pressure evens out and the weather stays the same for a bit, your arthritic dog or cat should get some relief.
+However, once the air pressure evens out and the weather stays the same for a bit, your arthritic dogs or cats should get some relief.